Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Hardware Emulation

-This tutorial is not set up to run hardware emulation as it contains a full "Hardware-in-the-Loop" demonstrator outlined below.
+This tutorial is not set up to run hardware emulation as it contains a full "Hardware-in-the-Loop" demonstrator outlined as follows.
 It is only necessary to build the top-level design for hardware to generate an SD card to run on the VCK190 evaluation board.

 ### Hardware